odant/conan-jscript/src/doc/api/modules.md

 <!--name=module-->

+CommonJS modules are the original way to package JavaScript code for Node.js.
+Node.js also supports the [ECMAScript modules][] standard used by browsers and other JavaScript runtimes.

-In the Node.js module system, each file is treated as a separate module.
+In Node.js, each file is treated as a separate module.
 For example, consider a file named `foo.js`:

 ```js